Akatuoro/vogt.codes/_posts/2022-03-26-tfjs-interpolation.md

 ## Loading the model

 To generate images, we need to load a model.
-In tfjs, we can do this using:
+In [Tensorflow.js](https://js.tensorflow.org/api/latest/), we can do this using:
 ```js
 const modelUrl = "https://raw.githubusercontent.com/Akatuoro/nn-models/master/icons-64-web/model.json";
 const model = await tf.loadGraphModel(modelUrl);